Babywearing While Pregnant: What You Need to Know

 Any baby carrier that allows you to change positions with your baby can be beneficial during pregnancy.
 However, Tushbaby stands out as it’s specifically designed for parents that want to hip carry.

-Tushbaby manufactures a strap-free, ergonomic hipseat that evenly distributes your baby’s weight.
+Tushbaby manufactures a streamlined hipseat carrier that evenly distributes your baby’s weight.
 It holds babies from infancy to 36 months or up to 45-pounds.
 It offers four carry positions, five storage pockets, built-in lumbar support for the wearer, and even a hideable bottle holder.
-As a doctor-recommended baby carrier, the Tushbaby makes safety and support a top priority.
+As a multifunctional baby carrier, the Tushbaby makes safety and support a top priority.

 How to stay comfortable while babywearing during pregnancy